Writings on topics as diverse as music, history, family businesses, spirituality, the pro wrestling entertainment industry, and invasive insects:

 (There’s a happy ending — scroll to page 19 of this PDF):

 “The Human Face of the Infrastructure Crisis” (U.S. 1 Newspaper, August 24, 2016)

-What happens when a beloved local coffee shop owned by an immigrant from Eastern Europe loses 40 percent of its business — literally overnight — because a bridge on a heavily used road is closed for replacement?
-And then the state doesn’t have money to finish the project?
+What happens when a beloved local coffee shop owned by an immigrant from Eastern Europe loses — literally overnight — 40 percent of its business because a bridge on a heavily-used road is closed for replacement, and then the state doesn’t have enough money to finish the project?